Stringbuilder101/cb/README.md

-   has    a table for search quieries, and navigation to ga back to the previous menu. https://codepen.io/polinazclements/full/ExvrzYb User Sign Up page https://codepen.io/polinazclements/full/rNzoxaW(live view) the app features form validation and asks for username, password, first and last name, user is assigned a key, and      and email are unique.
+   has    a table for search quieries, and navigation to ga back to the previous menu. https://codepen.io/polinazclements/full/ExvrzYb User Sign Up page https://codepen.io/polinazclements/full/rNzoxaW the app features form validation and asks for username, password, first and last name, user is assigned a key, and      and email are unique.
    User Log In
    User can not Log In or access any features without proper account and all three types of users have different buttons for log in in navigation bar and on the homepage the log in for a student.